Siddharthchordia/StockinSight-django-indian-stock-insights/README.md

-# StockInSight - Indian Stock Insights
+# StockInSight™ - Indian Stock Insights

-StockInSight is a powerful, comprehensive stock analysis and screening tool designed for the Indian market (NSE/BSE).
+StockInSight™ is a powerful, comprehensive stock analysis and screening tool designed for the Indian market (NSE/BSE).
 It provides deep insights into company financials, historical price data, and key performance metrics, all wrapped in a modern, glassmorphic user interface.

 ## 🚀 Features